dotnet/AspNetCore.Docs/aspnet/identity/overview/extensibility/implementing-a-custom-mysql-aspnet-identity-storage-provider.md

     `using Microsoft.AspNet.Identity.EntityFramework;`
    with
      `using AspNet.Identity.MySQL;`
-7. In IdentityModels.cs, set **ApplicationDbContext** to derive from **MySqlDatabase** and include a contructor that take a single parameter with the connection name.
+7. In IdentityModels.cs, set **ApplicationDbContext** to derive from **MySqlDatabase** and include a constructor that take a single parameter with the connection name.

     [!code-csharp[Main](implementing-a-custom-mysql-aspnet-identity-storage-provider/samples/sample1.cs)]
 8. Open the IdentityConfig.cs file.
 In the **ApplicationUserManager.Create** method, replace instantiating UserManager with the following code: